List of SpongeBob SquarePants characters: French Narrator

-The French Narrator (voiced by Tom Kenny, portrayed by Dan Southworth in live-action appearances) is an oceanographer who films SpongeBob's world using a camera.
+The French Narrator (voiced by Tom Kenny, portrayed by Dan Southworth and Vincent Waller in live-action appearances) is an oceanographer who films SpongeBob's world using a camera.
 He often introduces episodes from off-screen or narrates the intertitles as if the series were a nature documentary about the ocean.
 He has a thick French accent as a reference to the distinctive speaking style of oceanographer and filmmaker Jacques Cousteau.
 He is normally only heard, but physically appears three times.
 In "No Free Rides", after being accidentally hit by SpongeBob during a driving test, his legs, which are wearing scuba diving fins, are visible.

 In "Feral Friends" and "SpongeBob's Big Birthday Blowout", he is shown in live action as a hard hat diver with his face obscured by his helmet and a red beanie hat on top, referencing the beanie hat Cousteau was widely known for wearing.
 In "Mimic Madness", SpongeBob impersonates him by imitating his voice and wearing a beanie and beard, once again referencing Cousteau.